 You shouldn’t feel reluctant to show appreciation in public; it shows you are appreciative and not afraid to say it.
-Acknowledge people’s effort regardless of where you find yourself, at work or school.
+Acknowledge people’s efforts regardless of where you find yourself, at work or school.

 2. Offer to help

-Yes, you might be good at something they really need and offering to help can be a way to appreciate them.
-There are different things you can help with such as cooking, baking, tutoring or do some laundry, babysit depending on the situation.
-This “help” shouldn’t be equated to contract for service.
+Yes, you might be good at something they need, and offering to help can be a way to appreciate them.
+You can help with different things such as cooking, baking, tutoring or doing some laundry, or babysitting, depending on the situation.
+This “help” shouldn’t be equated to a contract for service.
 This is you doing it out of your own free will.

 3. Pay attention

 Be present to the things happening around you by paying attention.
-When you see something nice, say it right there as there might not be another opportunity for you to do so.
+When you see something nice, say it right there, as there might not be another opportunity for you to do so.
 If you have a conversation with someone, show genuine interest.
-It is best to remove yourself from the situation than being there and not be present, especially in a relationship, show that you care.
+It is best to remove yourself from the situation than to be there and not be present, especially in a relationship, to show that you care.

-This a non-verbal way of showing appreciation, which could be a thank you card or a small box of chocolate or a pack of food.
+This is a non-verbal way of showing appreciation, which could be a thank you card or a small box of chocolate, or a pack of food.
 It’s not how expensive the gift is, but the thought that comes with it.

 What say you?